Essie Pinola Parrish

-Essie Pinola Parrish (1902–1979), was a Kashaya Pomo spiritual leader and exponent of native traditions.
+Essie Pinola Parrish (1902–1979), was a Kashaya Pomo spiritual leader and exponent of Native America traditions.
 She was also a notable basket weaver.

 Biography

 Essie Nellie Fisk Pinola (Pewoya in the Kashaya Pomo language) was born the fifth of nine children in 1902 to Emily Colder and John Pinola at the Haupt Ranch.
 Her Indian name was Pewoya (the Stirrer).
 She was raised by Rosie Jarvis, her maternal grandmother and a great tribal historian.
 At the age of 6, she was recognized as a shaman by the Kashaya and eventually became the spiritual leader of the Kashaya community.
 She was considered a prophet and a skilled interpreter of dreams.
 In 1920, she moved with her people to Stewarts Point Rancheria in Stewarts Point, California.